NilPointer-Software/bdfd-wiki/src/guides/gettingStarted.md

 # Getting Started
-In this guide, you will learn how to create a discord bot and host it in BDFD.
+In this guide, you will learn how to create a discord bot in BDFD.

 ### Creating a Discord Bot
 - Go to [Discord Developer](https://discord.com/developers/applications) portal.